 “Do not to go chasing waterfalls.
 Please stick to the rivers and the lakes that you’re used to.”
 Or maybe do like I do playing a game called Diablo 3 who has like 15 levels of difficulty.
 Start normal, and, in the long run, try to increase the difficulty.
 You can also watch other experienced players’ strategies and tactics.
 Andre Agassi used to play small tournaments to regain his confidence before playing in Grand Slams.

 Post-traumatic stress disorder is a complex topic but here you have clues about it.
-As an experienced human being, I will think of another blogger: it’s nice to have solution but it’s better to practice them!
+As an experienced human being, I will think of another blogger: it’s nice to have a solution but it’s better to practice them!
 The song reminds me of poker: at bigger limits, there are a lot of sharks.

 Start easy and increase difficulty is a nice angle.
-The next angle about PTSD is about preparation, power and anticipation.
+The next angle about PTSD is about preparation, power, and anticipation.

 The first angle I want to talk about is what I call “Uhu Yeah”.
 What I mean is that people suffering from heavy stress might think about the following: